Subscribe Where You Listen the Most

 Some of the hardest questions in the Christian life have to do with God not answering our prayers— no matter how much we pray or how much faith we can collectively muster.
 Why doesn’t God answer my prayers?
 Why didn’t God do what I prayed He would do?
 Why doesn’t God love me?
 Because if He did, He would not have let happen what happened?
 Where was God during my time of deepest need?
 I prayed to God for ________ and it did not happen.

 Which inevitably leads us to ask this: Why God?
 Is the problem with me?
 Am I not doing enough to get my prayers answered?
 Or is the problem with You?
 Are You showing favorites and am I on the bottom of Your list?
 What’s the problem?
-Help me understand this, God, because this is hurtful and doesn’t make any sense.
+Help me understand this, God, because this is hurtful and makes little sense.

 You’re Right, It Doesn’t Make Much Sense